-Writing this and going back through my mountains of photos has made my heart pain for Iceland so keenly I want to cry.
 This gorgeous, gold and grey country takes my breath away.
 It is a place made of magic.
-Granted, this is a bloody big post, but if you’re planning a trip to Iceland or are curious about our adventures there – this is a post for you.
+This is a bloody big post, but if you’re planning a trip to Iceland or are curious about our adventures there – this is a post for you.
 There’s lots of tips for hopeful travellers, the story of how we had to be rescued by Icelandic police, and the secret to finding the best fish soup in the country (possibly even the world)…

 Click here to jump straight to the day-by-day tale of our road trip adventure.
 Keep reading for a little guide to planning for your own.

 We landed in Iceland on April 24th, 2016, and departed May 5th.
 Iceland seems to be a vastly different beast from month to month – heck, even day to day (as the following will testify!).
 And even then, what is generally expected should certainly never be relied on.
 I found when researching this trip, a lot of blogs failed to mention what time of year they’d travelled – and of those that did, very few seemed to have travelled around the precise time of year that we did.
 And so this is my caveat: this is a tale of adventure through Iceland at a very specific time of year.
 This should be highly relevant to expectations on a) weather and b) the kind of pros and cons you can expect as a traveller visiting outside of peak tourist season.